 Pricing: Standard at $299/month, Premier at $599/month.
 15-day free trial available.
 Pricing scales with employee count.

 The caveat: A solid mid-market ATS that covers breadth well.
-But AI sourcing draws from pre-sourced profiles rather than true real-time contextual search.
-Specialist and niche roles - where you need AI to understand nuanced requirements like "fintech CFO with Series B experience" - aren't Workable's strength.
-If proactive AI sourcing is your primary need, you'll likely want a dedicated tool alongside it.
+AI sourcing draws from pre-sourced profiles rather than true real-time contextual search, though.
+Specialist and niche roles - where you need AI to understand nuanced requirements like “fintech CFO with Series B experience” - aren’t Workable’s strength.
+If proactive AI sourcing is your primary need, you’ll likely want a dedicated tool alongside it.

 8. Skima AI - Good for Resume-Focused AI Matching on a Budget

-Skima AI is a newer entrant that uses natural language processing to analyze 200+ data points per resume, matching candidates to roles based on contextual understanding rather than keyword matching alone.
-It offers 130+ integrations and positions itself as an affordable AI sourcing option for growing teams that want smarter matching without enterprise pricing.
+Natural language processing powers Skima AI, analyzing 200+ data points per resume to match candidates based on contextual understanding rather than keyword matching alone.
+With 130+ integrations, it positions itself as an affordable AI sourcing option for growing teams that want smarter matching without enterprise pricing.

 Key features: NLP-based resume analysis (200+ data points), contextual candidate matching, 130+ integrations, candidate search and filtering, resume parsing, AI-generated candidate summaries.